-Please send your booking requests to email@example.com and indicate whether the session(s) you require are regular or casual; bookings received on the same day or after the close of the extended school day will be considered ad-hoc.
+Please send your booking requests to firstname.lastname@example.org and indicate whether the session(s) you require are regular or casual.
 Session requests will be confirmed by email if places are available.

 A Registration Form and the Terms and Conditions will be sent with the confirmation of sessions.
 Both of these documents need to be completed and returned to school before sessions can start.